India–United States relations: United Kingdom

 Serious tension erupted over American demands that India be given independence, a proposition Churchill vehemently rejected.
 For years Roosevelt had encouraged Britain's disengagement from India.
 The American position was based on principled opposition to colonialism, practical concern for the outcome of the war, and the expectation of a large American role in a post-colonial era.
 In 1942 when the Congress Party launched a Quit India movement, the colonial authorities arrested tens of thousands of activists (including Mahatma Gandhi).
 Meanwhile, India became the main American staging base for aid to China.
 Churchill threatened to resign if Roosevelt continued to push his demands, and Roosevelt backed down.
 Churchill was a believer in the integrity of the British Empire, but he was voted out of office in the summer of 1945.
 Attlee's new Labour government was much more favorable toward Indian aspirations.
-The process of de-colonization was highlighted by the independence Britain granted to India, Pakistan and Ceylon (now Sri Lanka) in 1947.
+The process of decolonization was highlighted by the independence Britain granted to India, Pakistan and Ceylon (now Sri Lanka) in 1947.
 The United States approved, but provided no financial or diplomatic support.